docker-archive/classicswarm/docs/scheduler/filter.md

 Continuing the previous example, assuming your cluster with `node-1` and `node-2`, you can run a MySQL server container on the cluster.
 When you run the container, you can use a `constraint` to ensure the database gets good I/O performance.
-You do this by by filter for nodes with flash drives:
+You do this by filtering for nodes with flash drives:

 ```bash
 $ docker tcp://<manager_ip:manager_port>  run -d -P -e constraint:storage==ssd --name db mysql